jollyjinx/ZFS-TimeMachine/README.md

 	tank           708Gi  911Gi  371Ki  /Volumes/tank
 	tank/puddle    167Gi  911Gi  163Gi  /Volumes/tank/puddle

 /Local is where my home directory lives.
-The script is setup as follows:
+The script is called as follows

-	my $sourcepool					= 'puddle';
-	my $destinationpool				= 'tank/puddle';
-	my $snapshotstokeeponsource		= 100;
+	./zfstimemachinebackup.perl  --sourcepool=puddle --destinationpool=tank/puddle

 So puddle is set as source, tank/puddle will receive the snapshots from puddle and 100 snapshots are kept on puddle itself.